 The Pig & Whistle used to be the local police station, way, way back… which I have personal experience of… not in the clanging of the cell door behind me way though.

-It must be karma because my daughter ended up in the current police station at about the same age.
-Show her any bit of space and she was gone.
+station at about the same age.
+Show her any bit of space and she was

 Strewth, poor parents when kids get it into their heads to do a runner!!!

 Getting back to the Pig & Whistle, the lovely old 1940's building is loaded with character.
-Old time police paraphernalia dot the walls along with the big screen TVs that feature all the big sporting events.
+Old time police paraphernalia dot the walls along with big screen TVs that feature major sporting events.

 Security guards are stationed outside to ensure anything out of place gets handled, plus to monitor crowd size.

-The indoor area is quite dinky but there is also a covered outdoor area that is more spacious.
-They have gas heaters for when it gets cold… and it can.
+indoor area is quite small but there is also a covered outdoor garden bar

 If you are looking for a quiet meal go earlier in the evening before any music starts.